 - 28.1 Prior to the commencement of works, a program for the monitoring and reporting of compliance with these mitigation measures shall be prepared.
-The timing and scope of these are to be defined in the program, however, must be undertaken at least every six months following the commencement of works. - 28.2 The compliance reporting should: - a.
-Provide a summary and analysis of the monitoring undertaken; - b.
-Details of any complaints received, and responses and actions to these; - c.
-Any strategies to reduce the recurrence of such complaints; and - d.
-Results from any other monitoring and/or audit undertaken, and any actions taken in response to these. - 28.3 The compliance reports are to be provided to the HI-Planning Team (via email HI-Planning@health.nsw.gov.au) and the relevant HI-Regional Executive Director. - 28.4 Refer also to Advisory Note AN1.
+The timing and scope of these are to be defined in the program, however, must be undertaken at least every six months following the commencement of works. - 28.2 The compliance reporting should: - d.
+Provide a summary and analysis of the monitoring undertaken; - e.
+Details of any complaints received, and responses and actions to these; - f.
+Any strategies to reduce the recurrence of such complaints; and - g.
+Results from any other monitoring and/or audit undertaken, and any actions taken in response to these. - 28.3 The compliance reports are to be provided to the HI-Planning Team (via email HI-Planning@health.nsw.gov.au) with a copy emailed to the relevant HI-Regional Executive Director. - 28.4 Refer also to Advisory Note AN1.